seanwestfall/javascript/README.md

 + https://github.com/airbnb/javascript
 + https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml
 + http://contribute.jquery.org/style-guide/js/ (The jQuery style guide also contains a general JS style guide)

+## Terminology
+These are the terms used through this guide, aswell as the ECMAScript standard.
+Please refer to this section for the correct and exact usage: type primitive value object constructor prototype native object built-in object host object undefined value
+Undefined type
+null value
+Null type
+Boolean value
+Boolean type
+Boolean object
+String value
+String type
+String object
+Number value
+Number type
+Number object
+Infinity
+NaN
+function
+built-in function
+property
+method
+built-in method
+attribute
+own property
+inherited property

+## Using Strict
+Declare with
+`"use strict";`
+at the top of your JavaScript to declare your JavaScript to run in strict mode.

+Strict mode makes it easier to write "secure" JavaScript.

+Strict mode changes previously accepted "bad syntax" into real errors.

+As an example, in normal JavaScript, mistyping a variable name creates a new global variable.
+In strict mode, this will throw an error, making it impossible to accidentally create a global variable.

+In normal JavaScript, a developer will not receive any error feedback assigning values to non-writable properties.

+In strict mode, any assignment to a non-writable property, a getter-only property, a non-existing property, a non-existing variable, or a non-existing object, will throw an error.

+## Syntax

 ## Types:
 Primitives: When you access a primitive type you work directly on its value